 Concessions and Tickets

 Concession stands at baseball and softball games have standard sporting event food options: hot dogs, soft pretzels, nachos, chips, and candy.
-Stu Gordon Stadium also offers a chicken tender sandwich, which appeared to be very popular.
-If you’re not up for franks, you might pack your own grub, and be prepared to buy some Skittles for dessert.
+Stu Gordon Stadium also offers a chicken tender sandwich, which appears to be very popular.
+If you’re not up for franks, you might pack your grub, and be prepared to buy some Skittles for dessert.
 Water bottles aren’t allowed and there are clear bag restrictions in place.
-In most situations, you’ll need to balance your food on your lap.
+In most situations, you must balance your food on your lap.
 However, Stu Gordon Stadium has a handful of tables along the third base line that make eating with kids during a baseball game so much more convenient!